 - 3 attempted units of F, U or UNC grades.
 (This includes 3 units of F grades; 3 units of U grades; 3 units of UNC grades; or 3 units some combination of F, U and UNC grades.)

-In addition, the school reserves the right to dismiss students for issues other than grades or GPA.
+In addition, the school reserves the right to dismiss students for issues other than RWAR.
 These dismissals will result in one of the academic censure statuses assigned to the student record described above.
 The school looks at the following to determine these alternative dismissals.

 Students may initiate an appeal to these alternative dismissals in writing, by following the deadlines outlined in the dismissal letter, usually within six business days after the date of notice.
 Students who do not appeal the alternative dismissal by the deadline, will have all classes dropped from any subsequent terms in which they are enrolled.
-Appeals are made in writing to the director of the program.
-(For M.B.A. students, please send to the GSM associate dean).
-The director has 3 days for the RWAR and 6 days for any other dismissals to review the case and respond to the student in writing.
-If the dismissal is upheld by the director of the program, the student has 3 days to further appeal any dismissal in writing to the associate dean.
-(For M.B.A. students, the second appeal is sent to the executive associate dean, who has the same amount of time to respond.)
-If needed, a 3rd appeal may be sent in writing to the dean of the Graduate School of Management.
-The dean will respond in writing within 6 days.
+Appeals are made in writing to the director of the program (for M.B.A. students, send to the GSM associate dean).
+The director has six business days to review the request and respond to the student in writing.
+If the dismissal is upheld by the director of the program, the student has three business days to further appeal any dismissal in writing to the associate dean. (for M.B.A. students, the second appeal is sent to the executive associate dean, who will also respond in three business days).
+If needed, a third appeal may be sent in writing to the dean of the Graduate School of Management.
+The dean will respond in writing within six business days.
 The dean of the Graduate School of Management’s decision is final.
 If the dismissal is upheld, all classes will be dropped from any subsequent enrolled terms.

 Dismissed students may apply for readmission through the normal admission process.
 A period of at least one semester may be required by the academic department before readmission will be considered.
 If so required, the department may specify conditions that must be met during this period.
 No student may be readmitted to a program that is no longer active at the time of readmission.
 The student must send a written request for readmission to the associate dean of the Graduate School of Management who will, in turn, forward the student’s file to the academic program for overview and recommendation on readmission.
 The request for readmission must include a statement by the student addressing previous weaknesses, steps taken to correct the weaknesses and an explanation of why the student feels he or she has the ability to succeed in graduate studies.
 The student's transcripts will indicate dismissal if such should occur.
 If the student is subsequently granted readmission, the grade point average will continue from the previous calculation and the student must obtain a 3.000 grade point average within a designated time frame after a new sequence of academic probation.Back To Top